entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 export default WidgetElement;
 ```

-3. Confirm the app renders in the browser:
+3. Confirm that the app renders in the browser:
 ``` bash
 ent bundle run publisher-mfe
 ```